 Overall the research shows that physical therapy and exercise are two of the most important treatments for low back pain - helping patients get stronger, more mobile, and get back to doing their daily activities again.

 When it comes to how much physical therapy costs, sessions can range anywhere from $20 to $150.
 If you are fortunate enough to have insurance rates co-pay rates can range from $20 to $55 after your deductible has been met.
-If you don’t have insurance rates can range from $75 to $150.
-Depending on the severity of your condition that could put your total amount anywhere from $240 to $1800.

 Conclusions

-When we look at the overall global recommendations, treatment recommendations for chronic low back pain should focus on therapies like physical exercise, cognitive behavioral therapy, and non-medical treatments like physical therapy and chiropractic care.
-Multi-disciplinary treatments are the gold standard and seem to have the best long term results for those with chronic lower back pain.
+When we look at the overall global guidelines, treatment recommendations for chronic low back pain should focus on therapies like physical exercise, cognitive behavioral therapy, and non-medical treatments like physical therapy and chiropractic care.